vdclab/vdclab-wiki/GiantVirus.md

 &NewLine;
 Our objective is to help creating a sense of community among researchers working on large viruses, promoting collaborations beyond established phylogenetic clades, to generate new ideas for research, and ultimately understand the biological/evolutionary significance of very large viruses (oddities w/o fundamental meaning, living fossils from an extinct domain/kingdom, missing links between prokarya and eukarya,..., etc).
 {.is-info}

- ## Notes from the user
- - This database is geared for information about large DNA viruses genomes, specifically Mimivirus

- ## Ease of use
-> The website has a collection of databases/tools that specialize in Mimiviruse analysis.
-Some of the databses/tools are simply a collection of previously analyzed data which the user can browse, and others allow the user to interact with the tool like the BLAST tool.

 ## Website